Self and mixed delta-moves on algebraically split links: Delta-Splitting Number

 Similarly, as any algebraically split link is $\Delta$-equivalent to the trivial link, we can define the $\Delta$-splitting number $sp^\Delta(L)$ to be the minimum number of $\Delta$-moves needed to deform $L$ into a split link.
 As the split link one obtains is not necessarily the trivial link, we have $sp^\Delta(L)\leq u^\Delta(L)$.
 The mixed $\Delta$-splitting number $sp^{m\Delta}(L)$ is defined to be the minimum number of mixed $\Delta$-moves needed to deform $L$ into a split link.
 The following theorem and its corollary shows that $sp^{m\Delta}(L)$ is also well-defined for algebraically split links.

-\begin{theorem} Two links are mixed $\Delta$-equivalent if and only if they have the same pairwise linking numbers. \end{theorem}
+\begin{theorem} Two links are mixed $\Delta$-equivalent if and only if they have the same pairwise linking numbers and components. \end{theorem}

-\begin{proof} One direction follows immediately from the fact that $\Delta$-moves preserve linking number.
-For the converse, suppose $m$-component links $L$ and $L'$ have the same pairwise linking numbers; let $\lambda_{ij}$ denote $lk(L_i,L_j)=lk(L_i',L_j')$ for all $1\leq i<j\leq m$ up to renumbering components.
-There exists a link $S$ with the same linking information as $L$ comprising $m$ components such that components $S_i$ and $S_j$ intersect in $\lambda_{ij}$ clasps as in Figure \ref{fig:clasp_link_S}.
+\begin{proof} One direction follows immediately from the fact that $\Delta$-moves preserve linking number and does not change knot type of the components.
+For the converse, suppose $m$-component links $L$ and $L'$ have the same pairwise linking numbers and equal components $L_i=L_i'$ for $1\leq i\leq m$.
+Let $\lambda_{ij}$ denote $lk(L_i,L_j)=lk(L_i',L_j')$ for all $1\leq i<j\leq m$ up to renumbering components.
+There exists a link $S$ with the same linking information as $L$ comprising the same $m$ components $S_i=L_i$ such that any two components $S_i$ and $S_j$ intersect in $\lambda_{ij}$ clasps as in Figure \ref{fig:clasp_link_S}.
 We will argue that $L$ is mixed $\Delta$-equivalent to $S$, thus $L'$ is also mixed $\Delta$-equivalent to $S$, and hence $L$ and $L'$ are mixed $\Delta$-equivalent to one another.

 First observe that given the components $L_i$ and $L_j$ in $L$, we can deform them so that the components intersect in pairs of clasps such that the difference between clasps contributing +1 as those clasps contributing -1 to the linking number is $\lambda_{ij}$.
 If there exists both positive and negative clasps, we can arrange the diagram such that two clasps with opposite contributions to linking number are adjacent to each other, possibly with other clasps representing intersections of the component with itself or other components between the claps, as in Figure \ref{fig:clasp_link}.a.